Crawfish Etouffee

 Next, transfer the crawfish tails from their packaging into a bowl.
 Season ’em up with your favorite salt-free Cajun seasoning, and toss them before setting them aside.

-Heat the butter and oil over medium-high heat in a large, heavy-bottomed saucepan or a Dutch oven.
-When they’re hot, hot, hot, toss in the flour.
+Melt butter over medium-high heat in a large, heavy-bottomed saucepan or a Dutch oven.
+Add the oil to the melted butter.
+When they’re hot, hot, hot, add the flour.

 Next, add the chopped veggies!
 Yes, they’ll all go into the pan at the same time.